Updated: May 4, 2026

 Art galleries or cultural spaces that might support local artists

-Always visit potential locations at the same time of day you plan to shoot to assess lighting conditions, and take test photos to evaluate how the space translates on camera.
+Always visit potential locations at the same time of day you plan to shoot to figure out lighting conditions, and take test photos to see how the space translates on camera.

 3. Plan Your Technical Requirements

-Work with your director and DP to plan the technical aspects of your shoot:
+Work with your director and DoP to plan the technical aspects of your shoot.

 Camera selection and settings: